electronstudio/raylib-python-cffi/PYTHON_API_CONVENTIONS.md

     while not window_should_close():  # Detect window close button or ESC key
         # Update
         # ----------------------------------------------------------------------------------
-        # TODO: Update your variables here
+        # TODO: Update variables / Implement example logic at this point
         # ----------------------------------------------------------------------------------

         # Draw